Get to Know Bryn Carden: The Rising Star in Real Estate

 “The purpose of life is to contribute in some way to making things better.”

-I entered the fantastic world of the Miss Universe Organization by simply showing up my first time with a dress and heels… complete with training from… watching the pageants on my couch every time they aired.
-My first go-round was Miss Houston Teen USA, where I placed Third Runner-Up and became hooked.
+I got into the Miss Universe Organization by just showing up with a dress and heels, having learned everything from watching pageants on TV.
+My first try was at Miss Houston Teen USA, where I got Third Runner-Up and got really excited about it.
+It gave me a goal to work hard for.

 What are some of the projects you are working on?